PrestaShop/prestashop-specs/Catalog-products-add-edit.md

 - **Search category**: Search field to search a category.
 You can search by category name.
 When you start typing, if there are results, they are displayed under and you can click on it.

 - **Select category**: Allows to associate categories to the product.
 A category is necessarily selected, it is impossible not to have one.
 When you create a new product, “Home” is selected.
-When you search a category and click on the result, the category appears in “associated category” and is checked in the list.
+When you search a category elements are highlighted in dropdown when using keyboard and hover with mouse (issue 14052).
+When you click on the result, the category appears in “associated category” and is checked in the list.
 You can also select a category in the tree by clicking in the checkbox, then the category appears in “associated category”.

 - **Unselect category**: You can unselect a category by unchecking the checkbox in the tree.
 Then, the category is removed in “associated category”.
 You can also click on the cross in “associated category”.
 Then, the checkbox for the corresponding category is unchecked.
 If you try to unselect all categories, you can’t do it for the last one.